Mekhlu Baba

-Mekhlu Baba (Մեխլու բաբա, Mıxlı Baba) or Mekhlu Vardapet (Մեխլու վարդապետ) was an early 17th-century anti-clerical leader of a movement in the South Caucasus.
+Mekhlu Baba (Մեխլու բաբա; Mıxlı Baba) or Mekhlu Vardapet (Մեխլու վարդապետ) was an early 17th-century anti-clerical leader of a movement in the South Caucasus.
 He led a heterodox movement that challenged the authority of the Armenian Church and its monastic elite, advocating redistribution of land and a return to perceived evangelical purity.
 His activity peaked between 1614 and 1618, and his movement attracted the support of marginalised groups, rural communities, and segments of the New Julfa mercantile elite.

 Early life and ordination

 His original name and birth date is unknown.
 According to the chronicler Zakaria of Kanaker, he was born in Ganja and was an ethnic Udi.
 He was described as a person with blue sunken eyes, a long and sharp nose, a freckled and pockmarked face, a reddish and thin beard, large and sparse teeth, short of stature and sharp-headed.
-According to Nerses Akinian's calculations, he entered the Catholicosate of Aghvank after 1606, under Catholicos Hovhannes of Gandzasar, who was confirmed by Shah Abbas I that year.
+According to Nerses Akinian's calculations, he entered the Catholicosate of Aghvank after 1606, under Catholicos Hovhannes of Gandzasar, who was confirmed by Shah Abbas I (1588-1629) that year.
 He was trained at the clerical school in Gandzasar, learned psalmody and sacred music, and was ordained archdeacon.
 He later broke with the Church, was defrocked, and turned against the ecclesiastical order that had educated him.

 He later returned to his native Ganja.
 There, he shaved his head and beard, changed his appearance, and presented himself before local governor Davud Khan, whom Zakaria equated with Daud Khan Undiladze, a Safavid-appointed beylerbey of Ganja-Karabakh.
-According to him, Mekhlu falsely claimed he had been punished by the Catholicos for preaching in the name of the Prophet Muhammad, which was seen as a fabrication intended to provoke Muslim outrage against the Armenian Church.
+According to him, Mekhlu falsely claimed he had been punished by the Catholicos for preaching in the name of the Islamic prophet Muhammad, which was seen as a fabrication intended to provoke Muslim outrage against the Armenian Church.
 Davud Khan summoned Catholicos Hovhannes and ordered that Mekhlu’s ecclesiastical rank and clerical garments be restored, and gave him official permission to preach.